Bitcoin price prediction using sentiment analysis

 behavioral factors; bitcoin; LSTM artificial neural network model: Prophet; sentiment analysis; vector autoregressionAbstract

-Aim: To explore the causal relationship between social media sentiment, related behavioral factors, and bitcoin price
+Aim: To explore the causal relationship between social media sentiment, other related behavioral factors and Bitcoin price performance.
+Secondary aim is to develop predictive models with higher accuracy in forecasting the Bitcoin price by incorporating sentiment analysis.

 Downloads